observerly/dusk/README.md

 There are three wrapper functions which allow for an easy calculation of civil, nautical and astronomical twilight.

+### Get Civil Twilight

 For civil twilight, the degreesBelowHorizon for the Sun needs to be -6°.

 ```go
 twilight, location, err := GetLocalCivilTwilight(datetime, longitude, latitude, elevationn)
 ```

+### Get Nautical Twilight

-For civil twilight, the degreesBelowHorizon for the Sun needs to be -12°.
+For nautical twilight, the degreesBelowHorizon for the Sun needs to be -12°.

 ```go
 twilight, location, err := GetLocalNauticalTwilight(datetime, longitude, latitude, elevationn)
 ```

+### Get Astronomical Twilight

-For civil twilight, the degreesBelowHorizon for the Sun needs to be -18°.
+For astronomical twilight, the degreesBelowHorizon for the Sun needs to be -18°.

 ```go
 twilight, location, err := GetLocalAstronomicalTwilight(datetime, longitude, latitude, elevationn)